10 Best Technical Indicators for Crypto Trading in 2024

 Why Should You Use the Volume Indicator?

-• Volume readings often provide early insights before the markets react
+- Volume readings often provide early insights before the markets react.

-• Especially useful when combined with crypto day trading strategies
+The particular indicator, along with RSI and MACD, can be especially useful when combined with crypto day trading strategies

 6. Stochastic Oscillator – Best for Generating Buy and Sell Signals Based on Buying and Selling Pressures